python/devguide/developer-workflow/psrt.rst

 * Coordinator will determine whether the report constitutes a vulnerability.
 If the report isn't a vulnerability, the reporter should be notified appropriately.
-Close the GHSA report, the report can be reopened if sufficient evidence that the report is a vulnerability is later obtained.
+Close the GHSA report, the report can be reopened if sufficient evidence is later obtained that the report is a vulnerability.

-* After a vulnerability report is accepted, a CVE ID must be assigned.
+* After a vulnerability report is accepted, a Common Vulnerabilities and Exposures (CVE) ID must be assigned.
 If this is not done automatically, then a CVE ID can be obtained by the coordinator sending an email to ``cna@python.org``.
-  No details about the vulnerability report need to be shared with the PSF CNA for a CVE ID to be reserved.
+  No details about the vulnerability report need to be shared with the PSF CVE Numbering Authority (CNA) for a CVE ID to be reserved.

 * If the report is a vulnerability, the coordinator will determine the severity of the vulnerability.
 Severity is one of:
   **Low**, **Medium**, **High**, and **Critical**.
-Coordinators can use their knowledge of the code, how the code is likely used, or another mechanism like CVSS for determining a severity.
+Coordinators can use their knowledge of the code, how the code is likely used, or another mechanism like Common Vulnerability Scoring System (CVSS) for determining a severity.
 Add this information to the GitHub Security Advisory.

 * Once a CVE ID is assigned, the coordinator will share the acceptance and CVE ID with the reporter.
   Use this CVE ID for referencing the vulnerability.
 The coordinator will ask the reporter